jncraton/textstats/readme.md

 ## Learning Outcomes

 1. Use `for` loops to iterate over characters
-2. Implement counting logic using basic variables
+2. Implement counting logic using variables
 3. Apply conditional logic within loops

 ## Usage